Nikhil-Emmanuel/The-AIBert/README.md

-# 📚 AI-Powered Google Classroom Assistant 🚀
+# 📚 The AIBert - The Teacher's Friend 🚀

-This project is a modern, AI-integrated web application for teachers and educators.
-It enables effortless interaction with Google Classroom and Google Forms to generate quizzes, collect responses, evaluate them using the Gemini AI model, and provide individual feedback—all with a smooth and professional interface.
+This project is a modern, AI-integrated web application with a smooth and professional interface for teachers and educators.
+It enables effortless interaction with Google Classroom, Google Forms and Google Sheets to generate quizzes, collect responses, evaluate them using Google's Gemini Generative AI model, and provide individual feedback - All these at the tip of your fingertips !

 ---